Skip to main content

 For Chang, his route was a bit more circuitous.

 "My dad spent most of his adult life working in restaurants when he came to this country, and he wanted to make sure that I would never work in one," he recalled.
 "I tried to do everything in my life to not cook, but that siren song was too strong.
-And what I realized being in the kitchen, and I mean this in the best way possible, it's full of weirdos on a pirate ship."
+And what I realized being in the kitchen, and I mean this in the best way possible, [is] it's full of weirdos on a pirate ship."

-Both also discussed their affection for convenience stores, not only as a product of nostalgia but their ubiquity when the men are on the road filming for their respective TV shows.
+Both men also discussed their affection for convenience stores, not only as a product of nostalgia but also for their ubiquity when they are on the road filming for their respective TV shows.

 Zimmern emphasized the ways a convenience store could turn itself into a hub for the surrounding region.

-“It's an amazing place for a community to be built, because everyone goes through the same door,” he said.
+“It's an amazing place for a community to be built because everyone goes through the same door,” he said.

 Advertisement - article continues below